Migz93/lidarr-download-automation/README.md

 It's fairly accurate and out of about 170ish artists it's accurately matched about 160 of them.
 Although bear in mind if it does match incorrectly it can be a large mistake I.e having dua lipa in lidarr ends up matching to https://www.deezer.com/us/artist/1198498 which ends up as a 100GB+ download.<br>
 You can manually add in your own deezer artist IDs into the generated "lidarr-smloadr.txt" file to fix any incorrect grabs, theres no way yet to remove the incorrect grabs though so it will also download those.<br>
 You can review the log file generated in the $scriptdir, this log shows the deezer url returned for the artist, along with the specific search query that was used to find this.<br>

+Lidarr should pick up the files if you have it pointed at the same place your files download.